whyoleg/cryptography-kotlin/PLANS.md

     * [ ] setup workflow for release publishing
     * [ ] Maven Central (check)
 * [ ] Doc
-    * [ ] actualize README with some high-level information about library and some links
     * [ ] add info about testing to README
     * [ ] add FAQ about security related things to README